julianlk522/FITM/README.md

 -SQL prepared statements
     -more important if truly does help prevent injection... verify -Ensure accurate / helpful http response codes
-    -e.g., tag page for invalid link id returns 500 (should be 404) -replace "message":"deleted" with just 204
+    -start by making sure all ErrInvalidRequests are actually that -e.g., tag page for invalid link id returns 500 (should be 404) -replace "message":"deleted" with just 204
     -205 for successful logins/forms that require reload